dscheerens/ngx-extended-async-pipe/README.md

 ### Defining an error value

-Observables and promises have an separate error channel from which they can signal an error event.
+Observables and promises have a separate error channel from which they can signal an error event.
 When these events are left unhandled a runtime error is thrown.
 That also happens for such events in case of async pipe.
 To prevent these runtime errors, you can transform your asynchronous data source and define a fallback, e.g., by using the [`catchError`](https://rxjs.dev/api/operators/catchError) operator for observables and the [`catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) function for promises.